altocodenl/tagaway/readme.md

       - Endpoint: start listing or give existing list.
       - Track and query listing progress.
       - Store full list.
+      - Select folders to import in a persistent manner.
       - Delete current list.

-         - dynamize breadcrumb & folder selection
-         - add endpoint for listing only & query that instead
+         - list & query that instead
+         - store selection of folders
+         - delete current list (also interrupts listing process)
          - document both views
-         - store current selection in list (backend, responder)
-         - delete current list (also interrupts listing process)

    - Import.
       - Email when import is complete.